PageBot/PageBot/README.md

 * Magazines
 * Newspapers
 * Newsletters
+* Books
-* Parametric corporate identities, including their manuals.
+* Parametric corporate identities, including their manuals, stationary and business cards.
+* Parametric advertizements (connecting to existing ad-systems)
-* Single page website
+* Single page websites
-* Wayfindng template
+* Wayfindng templates for signs and maps
 * T-Shirt templates
+* Templates with embedded information for graphic- and typographic education.